-This Dairy-Free Chocolate Pudding is rich, creamy smooth and tastes amazing!
-Best of all, it contains a healthy fat and less sugar than most chocolate puddings per serving!
-This no-cook homemade chocolate pudding is topped with some grated chocolate and mini chocolate chips for some added texture and more chocolate flavor.
-It’s gluten-free, dairy-free, vegan and ready in 10 minutes from start to finish!
+Our Dairy-Free Chocolate Pudding is rich, creamy smooth, and tastes amazing!
+Best of all, it contains healthy fat and less sugar than most chocolate puddings per serving!
+This “no-cook” chocolate pudding is ready in 10 minutes.
+Plus, it’s gluten-free, vegan, and dairy-free.
+Topped with some grated chocolate and mini chocolate chips for some added texture and flavor.

 This Dairy-Free Chocolate Pudding is good enough to enjoy as breakfast in the morning or as a healthy alternative snack in the afternoon!

-Everything about this dairy-free chocolate pudding recipe is likable!
-Loaded with fresh avocado, banana, almond milk and cocoa powder and blended together makes this one hell of a pudding!
+Loaded with fresh avocado, banana, almond milk, and cocoa powder and blended together makes this an amazingly thick, and creamy pudding!

-I loved that fact that this dairy-free chocolate pudding has a real dark chocolate flavor to it, which I prefer over milk chocolate.
+I loved the fact that this dairy-free chocolate pudding has a real dark chocolate flavor to it, which I prefer over milk chocolate. 😉

 It is best to chill the banana and ripe avocado before making the pudding.
 This way, you can serve it immediately, if you need to.

-Be careful not to add too much banana, or it will over power the chocolate flavor.
-I used only a half of a small banana.
+Be careful not to add too much banana, or it will overpower the chocolate flavor.
+I used only half of a small banana.

 Always taste the pudding and adjust the amount of sweetness to your liking, adding increments of maple syrup, if you need to.
 Same with adjusting the cocoa powder to balance the chocolate flavor.